 Each pension paid under the Employees Pensions Act (TyEL) or the Seafarer’s Pensions Act (MEL) is divided into a funded and a pay-as-you-go component through a cost allocation carried out by the Finnish Centre for Pensions.
 The division is carried out per pension benefit, since the pension provider responsible for the funded share of the pension is the provider that has insured the employee’s work, whereas the non-funded share, or the pooled component of the pension, is the joint responsibility of all pension providers.

 Old-age and disability pensions are funded.
-Survivors’ pensions are not funded in advance, as the pension providers pay for them jointly through contribution shares reserved for the benefit in question and included in the insurance contributions for each year.
+Survivors’ pensions, partial old-age pensions or years-of-service pensions are not funded in advance, as the pension providers pay for them jointly through contribution shares reserved for the benefit in question and included in the insurance contributions for each year.

 The costs of pension components accrued from unsalaried periods are distributed between private and public sector pension providers in relation to the insured wage sums.